-Making Sense of the Jargons: The Definitions
+Making sense of the concepts

 The “e” in eLearning is “electronic.”
 So eLearning is any form of learning that is delivered using electronic devices like the computer via channels like the Internet.
 However, learning can also be delivered via the Intranet/Extranet networks.